cogentpages/Simple-Password-Salting/README.md

 - Possible LINQ extension (?)

 ## FUTURE TODO
-hmm.... this will be another project
+hmm.... this will be on another project